 [PR.5.x.1] When a UE is located in area where there is no authorized network slice for the UE, the 3GPP system shall be able to minimize power consumption of the UE (e.g. cell search, cell measurement).

-[PR.5.x.2] When a UE moves from an area where there is no authorized network slice for the UE to an area where there is at least one authorized network slice for the UE, the 3GPP system shall be able to efficiently enable the UE to access the authorized network slices as soon as possible.

-[PR.5.x.3] When a UE moves from an area where there is at least one authorized network slice for the UE to an area where there is no authorized network slice for the UE, 3GPP system shall be able to maximize the possibility for the application to adjust (e.g., relocation of the application from one network slices to other network slices or termination of the application) before releasing the network slice.
+[PR.5.x.2] When a UE moves from an area where there is at least one authorized network slice for the UE to an area where there is no authorized network slice for the UE, 3GPP system shall be able to maximize the possibility for the application to adjust (e.g., relocation of the application from one network slices to other network slices or termination of the application) before releasing the network slice.

-[PR.5.x.4] When more prioritized network slice becomes available, 3GPP system shall be able to minimize the time until the prioritized network slice is provided to the UE, while minimizing impact on the applications provided over the network slices to be released.
+[PR.5.x.3] When more prioritized network slice becomes available, 3GPP system shall be able to minimize the time until the prioritized network slice is provided to the UE, while minimizing impact on the applications provided over the network slices to be released.